15 Best Sales Discovery Questions to Ask Potential Customers in a Call

 Not all companies invested in professional copywriting, meaning there isn’t always sufficient data on their company and products and services.
 That’s why it’s a good idea to ask your clients directly.

 It will give you insight into how the clients see their place in the market.
 Often when talking about their company, they will start to talk about the competition.
-All of this is valuable information.
+All of this is valuable information, especially if you want to get to know the prospect’s pain points.

 What made you reach out to us?